 The ETFs that track an equity index seek to track the performance of the "total return" version of such index.
 A total return index represents the total return earned in a portfolio that tracks the price return index and reinvests dividend income in the overall index, not in the specific stock paying the dividend.
-The difference between the price return calculation and the total return calculation of an index is that, with respect to the price return calculation, changes in the index level reflect changes in stock prices, whereas with respect to the total return calculation of the index, changes in the index level reflect both movements in stock prices and the reinvestment of dividend income.
-In addition, some of the ETFs track an index that is calculated on a net daily total return basis, which tracks the price return index and reinvests dividend income in the overall index, except that the dividend income is reinvested net of certain withholding taxes.
+The difference between the price return calculation and the total return calculation of an index is that, with respect to the price return calculation, changes in the index level reflect changes in stock prices, whereas with respect to the total return calculation, some of the ETFs track an index that is calculated on a net daily total return basis, which tracks the price return index and reinvests dividend income.
+In addition, some of the ETFs track an index that the dividend income is reinvested net of certain withholding taxes.
 Notwithstanding an ETF's investment objective to track the performance of the total return version of an index, the return on your notes will not reflect any dividends paid on the ETF shares, on the securities purchased by the ETF or on the securities that comprise the index such ETF tracks.
 See "Additional Risk Factors Specific to Your Notes - You Have No Shareholder Rights or Rights to Receive Any Shares or Units of Any ETF, or Any Assets Held by Any ETF or the Cash Constituent" in the applicable pricing supplement.